Our 7-12 ACE Classes

 Our ACE SAT/ACT Prep Program demystifies the tests through careful practice of every type of Grammar, Reading Comprehension, Science, or Math Problem Acers might encounter.

-Strengthen SAT/ACT Skills with a Rigorous and Structured Syllabus that makes learning focused and clear.
+Strengthen SAT/ACT Skills with a Rigorous and Structured Syllabus That Makes Learning Focused and Clear.

 Our SAT/ACT Prep Program runs in 4-month weekly camps aligned with upcoming test days.
 By then, we guarantee that Acers will master the core academic skills that appear throughout the exam, including:

-• algebra and problem solving
+algebra and advanced math problem solving

-• reading comprehension and passage analysis
+advanced reading comprehension and comparative passage analysis

-• grammar, sentence structure, and language usage
+AP-Level grammar, sentence structure, and language usage

-• interpreting charts, graphs, and data
+interpreting numerical scientific charts, graphs, and data

-Understand How the SAT and ACT Work and find the option that leads to the highest scores.
+Understand How the SAT and ACT Work and Find the Option that Leads to the Highest Scores.

 A large part of improving SAT or ACT scores comes from understanding the structure of the exam itself.
 The SAT is logical, slower-paced, and often compared to a puzzle.
 The ACT is fast, grammar-heavy, and contains a science section.
 We help every Acer find their strongest test and prepare accordingly!
+Acers learn how to recognize common question patterns, avoid common traps, manage their time, and approach difficult problems strategically.

 As students practice, they begin to notice that many questions follow predictable structures.
 Once Acers understand the thinking behind the exam, they are able to approach the test with much greater confidence.
 We want our students to leave the class feeling that special click when the SAT/ACT exam just makes a lot more sense!